 The Malnad Connection with Palm Trees

 In Malnad, wild and cultivated coconut palms are abundant.
-While the nuts are widely used for oil and cooking, the inflorescence is tapped to collect Neera, a practice known locally as “padaneer matodu”.
+Tapping neera from these palm trees has government restrictions because of it’s probability of being used as alcohol.
+Hence the government of Karnataka under a special provision has approved neera tapping from Coconut tree.
+The tappers are trained to process the inflorescence by tapping to collect Neera, a skill passed on to them from generations.
+In Tamilnadu this practice known locally as “padaneer matodu”.
 These palms thrive in the humid climate, making them ideal for continuous tapping.

 Neera tapping is often done seasonally, especially during cooler months when fermentation risk is lower.